 The Fifth International Performing Arts Festival and Contest “Stars of The Albion.
-New Talents World”, organized by the International Music Academy and Producer Agency Musica Nova, under the patronage of the the World Association of Performing Arts, took place at Richmond Art School in London.
+New Talents World”, organized by the International Music Academy and Producer Agency Musica Nova, under the patronage of the World Association of Performing Arts, took place at Richmond Art School in London.

-This time the festival was different from the previous ones in that it gave opportunities not only to singers, musicians and dancers, but also to other creative people - theatre practitioners, artists, craftsmen, film makers and photographers - from thirteen countries to demonstrate their work during the three days of the festival.
-Various artists from Russia, Great Britain, Latvia, Armenia, Uzbekistan, Ukraine, Israel, Poland, India, Iran, Germany, Denmark and the USA were joined together in this true celebration of the magic of art.
+This time the festival was different from the previous ones in that it gave opportunities not only to singers, musicians, and dancers but also to other creative people - theatre practitioners, artists, craftsmen, filmmakers, and photographers - from thirteen countries to demonstrate their work during the three days of the festival.
+Various artists from Russia, Great Britain, Latvia, Armenia, Uzbekistan, Ukraine, Israel, Poland, India, Iran, Germany, Denmark, and the USA were joined together in this true celebration of the magic of art.

-The festival was opened by the performance “The Divine Comedy” by Dante Alighieri, directed by the Russian director Sergey Soloviev and performed by the wonderful actors Igor Lamba and Marianna Semenova.
+The festival was opened by the performance of “The Divine Comedy” by Dante Alighieri, directed by the Russian director Sergey Soloviev and performed by the wonderful actors Igor Lamba and Marianna Semenova.
 It was a really powerful start to the festival, as the director managed to create a gripping and profound performance out of one of the most complicated pieces of literature in the history of mankind.
 There was an interesting combination of narration and pantomime in this performance, together with elements of Butoh theatre.
-The true revelation for the audience was the finale of the performance, when we first saw the images of hell as tragedies of both the twentieth and twenty-first centuries projected onto the screen at the back of the stage, and then saw the actors in their costumes walking in slow Butoh movements among Londoners.
+The true revelation for the audience was the finale of the performance when we first saw the images of hell as tragedies of both the twentieth and twenty-first centuries projected onto the screen at the back of the stage and then saw the actors in their costumes walking in slow Butoh movements among Londoners.
 This brought the subject of Dante’s timeless piece directly into our time.

 Other winners in the theatre category were Marianna Semenova with her one-man show “Between the Two Worlds”, based on Marina Tsvetaeva’s poetry, and Tatiana Dittrich’s Goodge Street Theatre with their performance “Prediction”, which took second place in the drama category.
 It was great to see professional and amateur performers given an opportunity to perform on the same stage and enrich each other with their experiences.

-The addition of theatre performances and an exhibition of talented artists and photographers to the musicians and dancers really brought the festival onto a different level, as it created the true synthesis of art, thanks to the executive producer and director of the festival, Evgenia Terentieva, who enabled this successful experiment to take place.
+The addition of theatre performances and an exhibition of talented artists and photographers to the musicians and dancers brought the festival onto a different level, as it created the true synthesis of art, thanks to the executive producer and director of the festival, Evgenia Terentieva, who enabled this successful experiment to take place.
 People were leaving the Art School inspired and impressed with the variety and quality of the art presented.

-Sharon Blair won the first place in the Fine Art category with her emotional portrayal of homeless people.
+Sharon Blair won first place in the Fine Art category with her emotional portrayal of homeless people.
 Elena Sivachenko won the hearts of the judges and the viewers with her mosaic and stained glass piece.